Parrot Fish are part of the marine species which are generally found in the tropical and shallow subtropical oceans all over the world.

 These fish reportedly have either eighty to ninety-five species in total and their largest species are found in the Indo-Pacific.
 They are found in the rocky coasts, coral reefs as well as in the seagrass beds and play an important role in bioerosion.

-With their birdlike beak, they are able to clean up and scrape the reefs, helping to curtail the overgrowth of algae in the reefs.
-They are elongated with a blunt head and are deep bodied and are often found in very bright colors.
+With their birdlike beak, they can clean up and scrape the reefs, helping to curtail the overgrowth of algae in the reefs.
+They are elongated with a blunt head and are deep-bodied and are often found in very bright colors.